SolutionGuidance/psm/psm-app/userhelp/source/account-help.rst

-You probably want to create an account to be a "service agent" (someone who helps get providers enrolled) or a "service admin" (a state/territory employee who approves and rejects enrollments).
+You probably want to create an account to be a "service agent" (someone who helps get providers enrolled) or a "service admin" (a state/territory employee who approves and rejects applications).
 Please speak with the state/territory Medicaid office for an account.

 How do I log in?